elibroftw/blog.elijahlopez.ca/content/posts/university/cs-456-computer-networks.md

 Pipelining: send multiple, "in-flight", yet-to-be acknowledged packets which increases utilization by 3x

-Sender sends a window up to N, cumulative ACKs: send ackks of all packets inclusive up to N, move window forward to begin at n+1.
+Sender sends a window up to N, cumulative ACKs: send ACKs of all packets inclusive up to N, move window forward to begin at n+1.
 Use a timeout(n) to retransmit packet n and higher in the window

 Receiver: